How to Protect Your Child’s Inheritance from His or Her Spouse

 If David and Martha both pass away and Sam inherits the assets through probate court procedure, he is the new owner of all the assets.
 Let’s assume it is all money.
 He can turn around the very next day and deposit those monies into a joint account held with his wife.
 A few years later, they get a divorce, the wife claims ½ of the monies in that joint account as hers.
 This is a result that the parents did not intend.
 Let’s say Sam does all the right things.
 He opens a separate bank account in his name alone and deposits the money there.
 Sam dies unexpectedly and his wife probates his estate through the courts.
 She ends up with a portion of the money as his lawful spouse.
 Again, this may be a result that Sam’s parents did not intend.

 But, with an estate plan, the parents can structure many different types of trusts depending on how they want Sam to have his inheritance, with the goal of protecting against Sam’s wife.
 For example, a lifetime trust that lasts during the lifetime of the child and passes to the next generation of beneficiaries after the child’s death could be a great type of trust to use if the inheritance is large.
-It can also be known as a generation skipping trust and can also help reduce estate taxes.
-Assets in this type of trust are protected against commingling in a marriage and are thus protected from the spouse of a child or ex-spouses.
+A generation skipping trust helps reduce estate taxes and protects against commingling in a marriage, thus protected from the child’s spouse or ex-spouses.
 At the child’s death, they trickle down to his children.